chingkt/android_world/README.md

 1. Input Space Filtering and UI Summary Generation:
-`android_world/utils/ui_elem_description_generator.py`: This file contains the code for generating UI element descriptions, which is used in the input space filtering module.
+`android_world/utils/ui_elem_description_generator.py`: This file contains the code for generating UI element descriptions and UI summary, which is used in the input space filtering module.

 2. Two-Stage Action Selection:
 `android_world/agents/action_execution_prompts.py`: This file contains action execution prompts, which is used in the two-stage action selection module.